 Data are forwarded to the following companies, among others, if and to the extent that the requirements in compliance with data protection legislation necessary for this are met:

-- To carefully selected and checked service providers and business partners with whom we cooperate to be able to offer you products and services.
-We do this for BMW AG only within the framework of the strict conditions of data processing on your behalf or on the basis of your express consent (for example transfer to the insurance provider of BMW accident and breakdown cover, if you so wish).
+- to carefully selected and verified service providers and business partners with whom we cooperate to be able to offer you products and services.
+We do this for BMW AG only within the framework of the strict conditions of data processing on your behalf or on the basis of your express consent (for example transfer to the insurance provider of BMW accident and breakdown coverage, if you so wish).

 How do we protect your personal data?

-We deploy various security measures such as encryption and authentication tools in line with the current state of the art to protect and maintain the security, integrity, and availability of your data.
+We employ various security measures such as encryption and authentication tools in line with the current state of the art to protect and maintain the security, integrity, and availability of your data.